Visiting Shrines & Temples in Japan

 The two biggest religions in Japan are Shinto and Buddhism.
 The former’s place of worship is a shrine; the latter a temple.
 Whilst these two religions vary somewhat in custom, there are a lot of similarities between them.
 Shrine and temple visits are an absolute must if you want to experience a big part of Japanese culture, so let me enlighten you on how to get the most out of your experience.

 Sometimes it can be difficult to spot the difference between a Shinto shrine and a Buddhist temple, especially in Japan, where the two religions have fed off each other over the years and amalgamated a lot of their practices.
 The easiest differences to spot are, of course, visual.

 In general, Shinto shrines are entered through a torii, a large gateway that normally consists of two vertical pillars, and two horizontal spans.
 Some places will have more than one torii (a good example of this is Fushimi-Inari in Kyoto, famous for its over 1,000 torii walk, the senbon torii).
 These are completely unique to Japan.

 Buddhism is a religion found in other parts of Asia, so the buildings can be seen the continent over, of course with slight differences.
-Both are colourful and beautiful.
-Both are also free to attend, and are often open at all times for visitors.
-Shintoism has spiritual beliefs based around the existence of many Gods, Buddhism is centered on Buddha.
+Both are colorful and beautiful.
+Both are also free to attend and are often open at all times for visitors.
+Shintoism has spiritual beliefs based on the existence of many Gods, Buddhism is centered on Buddha.
 Another thing you can use to tell the difference between the two is the presence of Buddha statues.
 A Shinto shrine will not have statues of Deities.